William7786/Coding-Quiz/README.md

 Decided to start javascript from scratch and implement my older code to follow functionality.
               //AFter New Script//
 Next i continued to work on the functionality of the next button and finished the functionality of the showq function.
+Running into alot of errors working on fix